awsdocs/amazon-aurora-user-guide/doc_source/Aurora.CreateInstance.md

 ### Additional Prerequisites<a name="Aurora.CreateInstance.Prerequisites.Additional"></a>

-If you are connecting to AWS using AWS Identity and Access Management \(IAM\) credentials, your IAM account must have IAM policies that grant the permissions required to perform Amazon RDS operations\.
+If you are connecting to AWS using AWS Identity and Access Management \(IAM\) credentials, your AWS account must have IAM policies that grant the permissions required to perform Amazon RDS operations\.
 For more information, see [Identity and Access Management in Amazon Aurora](UsingWithRDS.IAM.md)\.

-If you are using an IAM account to access the Amazon RDS console, you must first sign on to the AWS Management Console with your IAM account\.
+If you are using IAM to access the Amazon RDS console, you must first sign on to the AWS Management Console with your IAM user credentials\.
 Then go to the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.

 If you want to tailor the configuration parameters for your DB cluster, you must specify a DB cluster parameter group and DB parameter group with the required parameter settings\.
 For information about creating or modifying a DB cluster parameter group or DB parameter group, see [Working with DB Parameter Groups and DB Cluster Parameter Groups](USER_WorkingWithParamGroups.md)\.